Hawkish Fed fuels dollar, leaves stocks and bonds bruised

-Europe's STOXX 600 looked set to snap a nine-day winning streak - its longest since 2017 - with a 0.3% dip.
-Tokyo had closed down nearly 1% (.N225), while Wall Street futures pointed to a modest 0.4% drop.
+Europe’s STOXX 600 looked set to snap a nine-day winning streak - its longest since 2017 - with a 0.3% dip.
+Tokyo had closed down nearly 1%, while Wall Street futures pointed to a modest 0.4% drop. [.N]

-The Fed forecasts showed 13 of the 18 person policy board saw rates rising in 2023 versus only six previously, while seven tipped a first move in 2022. read more

 “The most hawkish development was the dot plot now showing the 2023 median dot pricing in 2 rate hikes, compared to 0 hikes last meeting,” said Deutsche Bank macro strategist Jim Reid.